-30 Gloucester was built in 1880 by Frank Jones and E. S. Landes, builders, for building contractor William Seavey Rand, one of four contiguous houses (30-32-34-36 Gloucester) designed as a symmetrical composition and built for the Boylston National Bank of Boston, owner of the land, for speculative sale.
+30 Gloucester was built in 1880-1881 by Frank Jones, mason, and E. C. Landers, carpenter, for building contractor William Seavey Rand, one of four contiguous houses (30-32-34-36 Gloucester) designed as a symmetrical composition and built for the Boylston National Bank of Boston, owner of the land, for speculative sale.
 William Rand is shown as the owner on the original permit applications, dated May 26, 1880.
-The architect of the buildings is not indicated on the permit applications.
+No architect is indicated on the applications.

-By the 1882-1883 winter season, 30 Gloucester was the home of mining investor Albert Smith Bigelow and his wife Mary (DeFord) Bigelow.
+By the 1882-1883 winter season, 30 Gloucester was the home of mining investor Albert Smith Bigelow and his wife, Mary (DeFord) Bigelow.
 Mary Bigelow was the sister of Thomas Prince Beal’s wife, Ida (DeFord) Beal.
 The Bigelows previously had lived 10 Gloucester.

 By the 1901-1902 winter season, 30 Gloucester was the home of Linzee Prescott and his wife, Frances (Brown) Prescott.
 They previously had lived at 34 Gloucester.

 Linzee Prescott was treasurer of the Atlantic Cotton Mills.